RasDTU02/02476_FinalProject_Group20/reports/README.md

 >
 > Answer:

 We implemented a drift detection service using Evidently.
 We simulated data drift by modifying our test dataset, introducing artificial changes to simulate real-world scenarios.
 This was integrated into our project to monitor data drift over time, ensuring our model's performance remains consistent despite changing data patterns.
-We achieved this by running a script that compares our reference training data with the modified test data, generating a report that highlights any drift.
+We achieved this by running 'data_drift.py' that compares our reference training data with the modified test data, generating a report that highlights any drift.
 This service helps us determine when model retraining might be necessary, enhancing our MLOps pipeline by providing proactive maintenance cues.

 ### Question 29